 The amount of the impairment loss is recognised in Statement of Comprehensive Income within other expenses.
 When a trade receivable for which an impairment allowance had been recognised becomes uncollectible in a subsequent period, it is written off against the allowance account.
-Subsequent recoveries of amounts previously written off are recognised in Statement of comprehensive income against 'Revenue'.
+Subsequent recoveries of amounts previously written off are recognised in Statement of Comprehensive Income against 'impairment of receivables'.

-7. Receivables (continue)
+7. Receivables (continued)